 If you normally live in the UK and then work abroad for a UK employer you will be required to pay National Insurance while you are abroad.
 If you work abroad for a foreign employer you will not normally pay National Insurance in the UK, but you may have to pay foreign contributions.
 Sometimes these can count towards Social Security benefits back in the UK.

-If you're a foreign student working in the UK
+Foreign students working in the UK

 If you work in the UK while studying, you'll normally pay UK tax and National Insurance as described above.
 However, you may be entitled to reclaim tax you've paid when you leave by filling in a form P85 and sending it to your Tax Office - your employer will have the details.